Customers — Industries

 Weak reserves

-Low balance vs. building age.
+Low balance vs. property age.
 Deficits covered by reserve transfers signal fee hikes or special assessments ahead.

 Deferred maintenance